guojing0/always-beep/README.md

 always-beep
 ===========

-The beep program can run all platforms.
+The beep program can run on all platforms.

 Usage
 =====